-Likewise, humans, on the whole, tend to think of the ability to make and use tools as a defining characteristic of our species, something that sets us apart from other animals, that proves we’re more intelligent and more highly evolved.
-But here again, there are counterexamples.
+Humans, on the whole, tend to think of the ability to make and use tools as a defining characteristic of our species, something that sets us apart from other animals, that proves we’re more intelligent and more highly evolved.
+But there are counterexamples.
 A few species of animals use tools, the canonical example being a stick pressed into service to fish insects out of a log or burrow for food.
-But there are even a few—very few—nonhuman species that make their own tools.
+But there are even a few nonhuman species that make their own tools.
 It’s not too much of a stretch to think of other primates making tools—especially if you’ve read Congo by Michael Crichton.
 And in fact, some chimpanzees and orangutans have been known to make simple tools (though not, as far as anyone knows, stone paddles).
 But even some birds have been observed to make their own tools.
-The latest species to make waves among scientists and achieve worldwide acclaim is the New Caledonian crow (Corvus moneduloides), a bird with surprising and impressive abilities.
+One such species is the New Caledonian crow (Corvus moneduloides), a bird with surprising and impressive abilities.

 But these crows also make new tools to accomplish specific tasks.
 It had long been known that New Caledonian crows in the wild made simple tools from leaves and twigs, but they have even figured out how to make tools out of materials they could never have encountered before.
 In one experiment, researchers provided a pair of crows, Betty and Abel, with two pieces of wire—one straight, one hooked.
 They put some food in a small bucket with a handle and dropped the bucket into a tube, so that the only way to retrieve it would be to pull it out with the hooked wire.
 After Abel tried and failed, he flew off with the hooked wire, leaving Betty with the straight wire.
 No problem—she immediately bent it into a hook, pulled out the bucket, and had lunch.
 The first time I saw a video of this, I was absolutely stunned.
 It sounds like such a simple task, but it is just not the kind of ability I’ve ever thought of animals as having—certainly not birds.